emustudio/emuStudio/README.md

 * Source code editor with support of syntax highlighting

-* CPU debugger with basic and advanced abilities
+* CPU debugger with interactive disassembler other features

 * Operating memory and devices can have their own GUI windows